 One of the worst wildfires to affect Virginia occurred on April 2016 and burned a total of 10,326 acres.
 The cause of the fire remains unknown but it is suspected that it was caused by humans.
 It was called the Rocky Mountain Fire.

 In order to prevent wildfires, it is urged that people become fire-wise.
 If you’re planning to burn debris or want to build a bonfire, do so in areas where it’s allowed and be sure to have all the necessary extinguishing tools to stay in control of the fire at all times.

-Virginia has an average of 6 to 7 tornadoes per year and ranks as the 29th most-affected US state.
+Virginia has an average of 6 to 7 tornadoes per year and ranks as the 29th most-affected US state when it comes to these type of weather-related disasters.
 Even though they can occur at any time of the year, the majority of tornadoes occur in April.

 6. Winter Storms

-Heavy snow is commonly experienced in the Western mountainous region.
+Heavy snow is common in the Western mountainous region.
 The temperature during the peak of winter averages 26°F. The coldest ever recorded temperature in Virginia was -30°F in Mountain Lake on January 22, 1985.

-If you commute a lot in your car, it’s recommended that you keep a vehicle kit with all the necessary items to sustain you if you become stranded for a few hours.
+If you commute a lot in your car, it’s recommended that you keep a vehicle kit with all the necessary items to sustain you if you become stranded for a few hours in the road as a result of a winter storm.
 You can find more tips on winter preparedness in our guide here!